 Health claims on labels should be carefully crafted.
-Article 272 of the Law 9 of January 24, 1979 states: "It is forbidden to allude to medical, preventative or healing proprieties or any false specifications about the real nature, origin, composition or quality of food and beverages, on labels or any other publicity."
-In 2011, the GOC published Resolution 333 that sought to establish the technical rules to label packaged foods for human consumption.
-Article 20 of this regulation sets the requirements for health claims on food packages.
+Article 272 of Law 9 of January 24, 1979 states: "It is forbidden to allude to medical, preventative or healing proprieties or any false specifications about the real nature, origin, composition or quality of food and beverages, on labels or any other publicity."
+Similar to Resolution 333, the Resolution 810 seeks to establish the technical rules for labeling packaged foods for human consumption.
+Article23 of Resolution 810 sets the requirements for health claims on food packages.